genakoganovich/coalition/docs/decision-log.md

 - routing is based on URL paths (e.g. /json/addjob)
 - parameters are passed via query string (request.args)
 - request body is not used

+## 2025-12-19 — addjobbulknew error behavior

+### Observation
+Endpoint /json/addjobbulknew behaves inconsistently on invalid input:
+- Logical validation errors return HTTP 200 with body "False"
+- Invalid bulkSize type (non-integer) raises ValueError and results in HTTP 500

+### Decision
+Characterization tests explicitly document this behavior.
+No normalization or error handling is added at this stage.

+### Rationale
+Tests must reflect real legacy behavior before refactoring.

+## 2025-12-19 — XML-RPC error matrix

+### Decision
+Add characterization tests for /xmlrpc error behavior.

+### Rationale
+The server overrides xmlrpc.XMLRPC.render and does not follow standard XML-RPC.
+Fault codes and HTTP status behavior must be documented before refactoring.

+### Consequences
+Tests assert presence of faults and HTTP status, not compliance with XML-RPC specification.